The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Barnet Kellman.
 Perf.
 Dolly Parton, James Woods, Griffin Dunne, Michael Madsen.
 Hollywood Pictures, 1992.

-Synopsis: A white woman (Dolly Parton) leaves her boyfriend (Michael Madsen) and small town to move to Chicago, where by accident, she becomes a radio host.
-While job-hunting, she inquires about a position at the public library, where the white female librarian looks down at her—and her spike heels—and slowly says, “I… don’t… think… so.”
+Synopsis: A woman (Dolly Parton) leaves her boyfriend (Michael Madsen) and small town to move to Chicago, where by accident, she becomes a radio host.
+While job-hunting, she inquires about a position at the public library, where the librarian looks down at her—and her spike heels—and slowly says, “I… don’t… think… so.”

 Role Call: Susan Philpot as Librarian—Comic Relief (female)